 Commercial quantities of lithium are typically sold by mine owners and operators through negotiated contracts.
 Historically, these contracts were generally fixed-volume contracts that were subject to fixed prices as determined at the time the contract was entered into.
-However, more recently, owners and operators have been shifting towards entering into contracts with their customers that contemplate annual volume commitments, and which may contain variable pricing mechanics that are not subject to price-caps.
+More recently, owners and operators have expanded the use of contracts with their customers that contemplate annual volume commitments and which may contain variable pricing mechanics that are not subject to price-caps.